 Contracted Parties held liable for the entirety of damages to a data subject can seek appropriate contributions from other responsible parties.
 (4.7)

-Contracted Parties and ICANN have a positive obligation to address the risk of Requestors seeking improper access to personal data.
+As controllers, Contracted Parties and ICANN would have a positive obligation to address the risk of Requestors seeking improper access to personal data.
 Safeguards must be appropriate to the level of risk.
-If a Requestor circumvents SSAD safeguards, courts might accept that the safeguards were adequate which would limit Contracted Parties primary liability.
+If a Requestor circumvents SSAD safeguards, courts might accept that the safeguards were adequate, which would limit Contracted Parties' primary liability.
 (4.9, 4.10)

-Contracted Parties, ICANN, and the Requestor may also be deemed “involved in the same processing” with each party jointly and severally liable.
+Even in the event of a GDPR breach caused by a Requestor, the Contracted Parties, ICANN, and the Requestor may be deemed “involved in the same processing” with each party jointly and severally liable for damages arising from that breach.
 Contracted Parties and ICANN may be able to argue that they are “not in any way responsible for the event giving rise to damage” but otherwise would need to seek recovery from the Requestor or join the Requestor in the initial proceedings in order to apportion damages.
 (4.11)

-Contracted Parties could look to ICANN org to prescribe security and international transfer arrangements to give Contracted Parties ability to argue that they are “not in any way responsible for the event giving rise to the damage.”
-(4.4) Liability to supervisory authorities
+Liability to supervisory authorities

 Supervisory authorities may proceed against controllers or processors.
 (4.12)

-Unclear whether joint and several liability applies where multiple parties involved in processing (i.e., enforcement action isn’t appropriate if others are responsible).
+It is unclear whether joint and several liability applies where multiple parties are involved in processing (i.e., enforcement action arguably isn’t appropriate if others are responsible).
 (4.13)

-There needs to be clear wording to impose joint and several liability - this strengthens the argument that this would have been stated expressly if it was intended in respect of fines from supervisory authorities.
+There needs to be clear wording in a law, to impose joint and several liability - this strengthens the argument that this would have been stated expressly if it was intended in respect of fines from supervisory authorities.
 Art.
 83(2)(d) makes it clear that joint/several liability doesn’t apply concerning supervisory authorities.
 (4.13.2)

 Even when parties are joint controllers, recent court decisions (about enforcement by supervisory authorities) emphasize that joint control doesn’t imply equal responsibility for GDPR breaches.
 (4.13.4)

-Contracted Parties and ICANN would benefit from clearly allocated responsibilities under a joint controllership arrangement.
+Contracted Parties and ICANN would therefore benefit from clearly allocated responsibilities under a joint controllership arrangement (and a joint controllership arrangement is in any case mandatory, in all joint control siutations, pursuant to GDPR Art.
+26).
 (4.14)

-It may be possible to take advantage of the “lead authority” provisions of GDPR to ensure that any enforcement action takes place through ICANN org’s Brussels establishment, rather than against Contracted Parties.
-This mechanism is only available where there is cross-border processing of personal data (entities in multiple member states or effect on data subjects in multiple member states).
+It may be possible to take advantage of the “lead authority” (a.k.a. "one stop shop" or "consistency") provisions of GDPR to ensure that any enforcement action takes place through ICANN org’s Brussels establishment, rather than against Contracted Parties.
+This mechanism is only available where there is cross-border processing of personal data (entities in multiple EEA member states, or effects on data subjects in multiple EEA member states).
 (4.15 – 4.17)

 The “lead authority” provisions in GDPR don’t specifically address joint controllerships, but guidance suggests that if ICANN org and Contracted Parties designated ICANN’s Belgian establishment as the main establishment for the processing (i.e., where decisions regarding processing are made) it may minimize the risk of enforcement directly against Contracted Parties.
 This is a novel and untested approach.
-(4.15 – 4.17)
+(4.15 – 4.20)